NateA275/Data-Structures-and-Algorithms/Data_Structures/Arrays/Readme.md

 ## What is an Array?

-An array is a collection of same-typed elements.
+> An array is a collection of same-typed elements.
+An array's length property represents the number of elements contained in the array.
-Each eleement in an array is accessed using it's index number.
+Each element in an array is accessed using it's index number.
-Arrays have a length property.
-Index numbers start at zero.
-The last index of an array is it's length minus 1.
+Index numbers range from zero through the length of the array minus 1.

 ## What is it used for?
 Why?